f5devcentral/AI-stepbystep/README.md

 Need ideas for what your home lab could look like?
 Want to confirm compatible parts?
 Here are labs of our Community members.
 - [Buu Lam](builds/buu_lam.md)

+## Additional learning resources
+Here are some [more labs](morelabs.md) we've come across.
+PR's are welcome!

 ## Contributors
 <a href="https://github.com/buulam/AI-stepbystep/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=buulam/AI-stepbystep" />